|Date:||June 1, 2016|

-|Reports to:||Assistant Registrar|
+|Reports to (Job Title):||Assistant Registrar|

 Reporting directly to the Assistant Registrar, the Records Coordinator is accountable for coordinating and directing the various activities related to ensuring academic integrity of student records, including modifications to Programs/Plans, course enrolment activity, grades updating, academic progression, academic advisement, communication of academic decisions, and petitions to academic regulations.
 The incumbent is an expert source of knowledge related to academic policy and procedures and is in constant communication with the Assistant Registrar, Associate Deans, Faculty contacts and students.
 The Records Coordinator is responsible for the hiring, training, and supervising of three to four Records Assistants.

 The Records Coordinator is the primary resource in the Registrar’s Office to interpret undergraduate policies related to a student’s academic record.
 Normally, the Records Coordinator manages the academic records for two faculties.
 In addition, the incumbent is responsible for training and directing records system coding and assignments handled by the Records Assistants.
-S/he is charged with ensuring that deadlines are achieved, accountable to ensure that work completed meets the high degree of accuracy required, and that messages communicated to students, staff and faculty are appropriate and accurate.
+The Records Coordinator is charged with ensuring that deadlines are achieved, accountable to ensure that work completed meets the high degree of accuracy required, and that messages communicated to students, staff and faculty are appropriate and accurate.

 The Records Coordinator is adaptable to the evolution of work caused by continuous systems development.

 The Records Coordinator directs and coordinates a wide range of activities related to the maintenance of student academic records.

-S/he is responsible for preparing and conducting staff performance evaluations for a group of Records Assistants.
+The Records Coordinator is responsible for preparing and conducting staff performance evaluations for a group of Records Assistants.
 This entails collecting peer reviews and gathering input from the Assistant Registrars.